Inf0eSec/THM-SimpleCTF/README.md

 ![gobuster](https://user-images.githubusercontent.com/100538982/165145962-e846fdb2-986b-4019-ab10-c148b6ae26c1.png)

-Entering the URL into the browser and navigating to the directories listed with 200,301 status I uncovered the website version.
+Entering the URL into the browser and navigating to the directories listed with 200 or 301 status, I uncovered the website version.
 Using this version ID I ran a check on the Exploit db to find any vulnerabilities associated with it.

 ![cms made simple](https://user-images.githubusercontent.com/100538982/165146935-5df2c9ab-ccf7-4af5-bae9-e6021d8bf67e.png)